The Way of the Warrior (Star Trek: Deep Space Nine): Reception

 In 2020, The Digital Fix ranked this episode as the seventh best episode of Star Trek: Deep Space Nine.
 They thought the episode was "a great Worf story" in which Worf makes his mark as a new member of the cast without dominating the other characters.

-Hollywood.com rated "The Way of Warrior" among the best of the Klingon-centric episodes in Star Trek.
+Hollywood.com rated "The Way of the Warrior" among the best of the Klingon-centric episodes in Star Trek.

 In 2014, Io9 listed this episode 38th in its list of the top 100 Star Trek episodes.

 In 2016, Empire ranked this the 22nd best episode of all Star Trek.
 In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek.

-In 2018, CBR ranked "The Way of the Warrior" as the 7th best episodic saga of all Star Trek.
+In 2018, CBR ranked "The Way of the Warrior" as the seventh best episodic saga of all Star Trek.

 In 2016, Radio Times ranked the attack of the Klingons in this episode as the 40th greatest moment in all Star Trek, including films and television up to that time.

 In 2017, CBR ranked Gowron's flagship, the Negh'Var warship, the third most powerful spacecraft of Star Trek: Deep Space Nine.
-CNET ranked it the among the most powerful and important fictional spacecraft of the Star Trek franchise.
+CNET ranked it among the most powerful and important fictional spacecraft of the Star Trek franchise.